Last updated 15 April 2021.

 Protecting Your Eyes At Work

-Using apps to brainstorm and sketch art ideas can be a lot of fun.
-But, aaahhh, those screens!
+Using apps and software to brainstorm and sketch art ideas can be a lot of fun.
+But that's screen time that you don't need.
 In the quest to save your eyesight, we must start here.
 It’s time to ditch the devices and turn to our old friends, pen and paper.
 Pick out a notebook and pen that you want to use, and prepare to feel cramps in muscles that you may not have used since high school.

-Here’s a list of just some of the text and drawings you could be drafting and refining by hand:
+Here’s a list of just some of the writing and drawing you could be doing by hand:

 I wrote this very blog post out by hand, just using a A4 notebook and a clicky ballpoint pen.